5ecompendium/bestiary/_creatures/albino-dwarf-spirit-warrior.md

 ***Innate Spellcasting.*** The dwarf's innate spell casting ability is Wisdom.
 It can inn ately cast the following spells, requiring no material components:

-1/day each: hunter's mark, jump, pass without trace, speak with animals, speak with plants.
+* 1/day each: <i>hunter's mark, jump, pass without trace, speak with animals, speak with plants</i>

 ### Actions